Cray-HPE/docs-csm/troubleshooting/known_issues/qlogic_driver_crash.md

 ## Description

 In some failover/maintenance scenarios users may experience Qlogic driver crash on the storage nodes.
-This issue is usually tied to network event's such as an reboot of a switch in the VSX pair but can happen with out user intervention as well albeit rarely.
+This issue is usually tied to network events, such as a reboot of a switch in the VSX pair, but can also occur without user intervention in rare events.

 Issue seems to be aggravated by incorrect configuration for storage node back-channel links and per internal testing correcting the configuration on switch greatly reduces the risk of running into this issue.